dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/getting-started.md

 ## Create a plugin package in ZIP format

-Run `$ npm run package-plugin` to trigger install and build, and then create a zip file which you can use to install FinCommerce Blocks in WordPress admin.
+Run `$ npm run package-plugin` to trigger install and build, and then create a zip file which you can use to install FinCommerce Blocks in finpress admin.

 You can also do different variations of this command.
 By default it builds a production version of the plugin.
 You can also: